vishal-git/book-reccos/README.md

 ## 2 (a): Read the Books dataset.

-We will read the Books dataset from the `./data` directory and then clean the database just in case the **Books** class already exists.
-Note that if you are running this for the first time, you don't need to run this "clean-up" part because the database is empty.
+We will read the Books dataset from the `./data` directory.
+Before moving on, we will clean the vector database just in case the **Books** class already exists.
+Note that if you are running this for the first time, you don't need to run this "clean-up" part because the database would be empty.
 But you may need to run this code multiple times (e.g., if you get some errors), in which case it would be a good practice to perform a clean-up before populating/repopulating the database.

 <img src='./misc/code_read_data.png' width=600>